Firefox-21.0

 ac_add_options --disable-necko-wifi

-# Uncomment these lines if you have installed optional dependencies:
+# Uncomment the following option if you have not installed PulseAudio and

 # Comment out following options if you have not installed